Simo-N-Maduna/Mito-Phylogenomics/README.md

 ## Mitophylogenomics Part II: Lepidoptera (Butterflies and Moths)
 <div align="justify">

-This folder contains the assembled mitochondiral genome of the apple fruit moth, *Argyresthia conjugella*, reported in our furthercomming paper currently under revision in the journal *BMC Genomics* titled "Novel insight into lepidopteran phylogenetics from the mitochondrial genome of the apple fruit moth of the family Argyresthiidae".
-The full research article is available on *Research Square* as a preprint.
-Please visit the link https://doi.org/10.21203/rs.3.rs-3170057/v1 to access the full paper.
-The assembled mitochondiral genome is currently pending release on GenBank (Accession number: ON496993).
+This folder contains the assembled mitochondiral genome of the apple fruit moth, *Argyresthia conjugella*, reported in our research paper now published online in the journal *BMC Genomics* titled "Novel insight into lepidopteran phylogenetics from the mitochondrial genome of the apple fruit moth of the family Argyresthiidae".
+Please visit the link [https://doi.org/10.21203/rs.3.rs-3170057/v1](https://doi.org/10.1186/s12864-023-09905-1) to access the full paper.
+The assembled mitochondiral genome is also available on GenBank undder the Accession number ON496993.

 </div>

 ## Mitophylogenomics Part III: Carcharhiniformes (Ground Sharks)
 <div align="justify">

 This study is a component of Ms. Jessica Winn's doctoral project at the Genetics Department of Stellenbosch University in South Africa, where I serve as an Extraordinary Senior Lecturer and Jessica's Ph.D. co-supervisor.
 All the comprehensive information regarding this project is stored in a dedicated GitHub repository.
 Please see here: https://github.com/JessWinn/Houndshark-Mitogenomics.
-The full research article is available at SSRN: https://ssrn.com/abstract=4496805 or http://dx.doi.org/10.2139/ssrn.4496805 as a preprint and it is currently undergoing a second round of revisions in the journal *Genomics*.
+The full research article is now published online in the journal *Genomics* titled "A comprehensive phylogenomic study unveils evolutionary patterns and challenges in the mitochondrial genomes of Carcharhiniformes: A focus on Triakidae".
+Please visit the link https://doi.org/10.1016/j.ygeno.2023.110771 to access the full paper.

 </div>